-The rest of the paper is organised as follows.
-Section 2 reviews Franco's regime growth record and its economic policy.
-In section 3, we introduce the IMD, which allows us to determine major economic policy changes in Spain2.
-Then, in section 4, we examine, with the help of a structural model, the main determinants of growth, highlighting the deterrent role played by macroeconomic distortions.
-As a sensitivity test, in section 5, we investigate the economic impact of macroeconomic restrictions using a vector autoregression (VAR) approach.
-In both sections 4 and 5, the economic cost of early Francoism anti-market policies is assessed by exploring alternative counterfactual scenarios; and section 6 is the conclusion.
+The rest of the paper is organized as follows.
+The next section reviews the Franco's regime growth record and its economic policy.
+In section 3 we introduce the IMD which allows us to determine major economic policy changes in Spain.3 Then, in section 4, we examine, with the help of a structural model, the main determinants of growth, highlighting the deterrent role played by macroeconomic distortions.
+As a sensitivity test, in section 5 we investigate the economic impact of macroeconomic restrictions using a VAR approach.
+In both sections 4 and 5 the economic cost of early Francoism anti-market policies is assessed by exploring alternative counterfactual scenarios.
+The last section concludes.